Stewart-Studebaker House

 Stewart-Studebaker House, also known as the John Studebaker Residence, is a historic home located at Bluffton, Wells County, Indiana.
 It was built in 1882, and is a two-story, Second Empire style red brick dwelling topped by a slate mansard roof.
 It features a Mansarded tower above the main entrance.

-Reported Ghost, Local legends claim that this residence is the dwelling place of the "Studebaker Ghost".
-Claims range from lights on at night, to ghastly faces in the windows.
-These are probably nothing more than tales told by Bluffton school children to scare their friends, but it is a legend that ties a community together in folklore.

 It was listed on the National Register of Historic Places in 1979.